 How to Grow and Care

 The key to growing successful Jatropha is to achieve the proper balance between moisture and drainage.
-They typically appreciate a steady supply of water, but the most popular species cannot tolerate being submerged or soaked and will quickly succumb to root rot.
-Many of the popular Jatropha species make excellent small trees for a conservatory or sunny corner.
-Keep them well pruned so they don’t outgrow their space too soon.
-Jatropha are vulnerable to pests including aphids, mealy bugs, scale, and white fly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+They typically appreciate a steady water supply, but the most popular species cannot tolerate being submerged or soaked and will quickly succumb to root rot.
+Many popular Jatropha species make excellent small trees for a conservatory or sunny corner.
+Keep them well pruned, so they don't outgrow their space too soon.
+Jatrophas are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
+If possible, identify the infestation as early as possible and treat it with the leave toxic option.

 - Back to genus Jatropha

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus